 Scanning electron microscopy

 The morphological properties and texture of the surface of the calcined eggshell used during the adsorption were studied by scanning electron microscopy, both for the control and the dye adsorbed eggshells.
-Figure 8 shows the captured images at 5,000x and 15,000x magnifications.
+Figure 8 shows the captured images at 5.000x and 15.000x magnifications.
 In the figures (Figures 8.1 and 8.3), the porous structure of the calcined eggshell is observed between the irregular shaped structures.
 Moreover, on the surface some small crystals of about 300 nm can be found.
 Following the adsorption (Figures 8.2 and 8.4), this porous and irregular structure disappears, with the molecules of the dye filling the "gaps".

 Figure 8.
 SEM (1, 3) control and (2, 4) 2 g/L RBV-5R dye adsorbed calcined eggshell